hackclub/xcode-hackatime/README.md

 Then grant permission once: **System Settings -> Privacy & Security -> Accessibility -> enable `xcode-hackatime`** (an onboarding window walks you through it).
-Tracking starts immediately; the agent auto-starts at login and reattaches whenever Xcode launches or quits.
+And that's it!

 ## Commands